 35) Media Query Responsive Test – Test if your website implements responsive design functionalities using the media query technique.

 36) Social Media Check – Test if your website connects to at least one of the most important social networks.
-HOW TO FIX: To do that, you must insert into your page some social networks plugins: Facebook Like Button, Facebook Share Button, Facebook Comments, Twitter Button, Google+1 Button, Pinterest Button, or AddThis Widget
+HOW TO FIX: To do that, you must insert into your page some social network plugins: Facebook Like Button, Facebook Share Button, Facebook Comments, Twitter Button, Google+1 Button, Pinterest Button, or AddThis Widget